amarkum/interview-refresher-java-bigdata/src/main/resources/notes/platform/linux-notes.md

 Generate the SSH Private and Public Keys
 `ssh-keygen -t rsa -f ~/.ssh/amarkum -C amarkum`

-Put the public Key (amarkum.pub) to the instance where we want to login, and use the private key to connect.
+## Put the public Key (amarkum.pub) to the instance where we want to login, and use the private key to connect.

-Login into Machine
+## Login into Machine
 `ssh -o StrictHostKeyChecking=no -i /Users/amarkumar/.ssh/amarkum amarkum@ip.or.hostname.com`

+## Add a User in UNIX
+useradd [Username]